apache/pulsar-site/docs/admin-get-started.md

     **Output**

     Below is a part of the output.
-For detailed explanations of topic stats, see [Pulsar statistics](administration-stats.md).
+For detailed explanations of topic stats, see Pulsar statistics).

     ```bash
     {